Power of the Snowball:

 Next Snowball | University that bring East and West Together

-But the snowball of the first day typing that ancient catalog at our homes has not yet rolled into a business school—an entrepreneur university—that can offer US-accredited EMBA and MBA degrees.
+But the snowball of the first day typing that ancient catalog at our homes has not yet rolled into a business school—an entrepreneur university—that can offer US-accredited Advanced Management Excellence Program and Management Excellence Program degrees.
 A giant snowball that can train young people on two different sides of the world—young people who can go out and start their own incredibly innovative businesses, built on the infinite richness of the ancient wisdom, on top of all the traditional competencies taught in a modem university: the competencies that created the cellphone, the internet, space stations and…whatever is to come, which you and I cannot even now guess.

 We have not yet created an educational institution that can help bring the two halves of this world—East and West— together into one successful, prosperous, and harmonious Earth-Sized Iceberg, a Force of Nature For Peace and Prosperity, that stretches from the coast of each country to the coasts of all others.